How to Identify and Get Rid of Rabbits in the Garden

 Identification

-How to Identify Rabbits in your Garden
+How to Identify Rabbits in Your Garden

-Of the nine species of North American cottontail rabbits, it’s the eastern cottontail (Sylvilagus floridanus) that is our most abundant and annoying.
+Of the nine species of North American cottontail rabbits, the eastern cottontail (Sylvilagus floridanus) that is our most abundant and annoying.
 Ranging from Boston to Boulder and south into Mexico, this bunny-about-town is rarely found in forests, preferring instead brushy fence rows, field edges, brush piles, and—you guessed it—landscaped backyards.
 Its fondness for flowers, vegetables, bark, and bulbs often results in pruned peppers and clipped cosmos.

 Even though its nicknames are adorable (among them bunny, bunny rabbit, and cottontail), and you’ll probably want to befriend it once you see its cute ears, the eastern cottontail can be a bothersome pest.
 It is gray or brownish, with a short tail and big ears.
-It can weigh 2 to 4 pounds, be 15 to 19 inches in length, and live for 12 to 15 months.
+It can weigh 2 to 4 pounds, be 15 to 19 inches long, and live for 12 to 15 months.
 Its vocal call is almost silent, but it will emit a scream when threatened.
 Its famous features include a short white tail resembling a cotton ball and long, tapered ears.

 Rabbit Damage